Skip to main content

 Columns

 Part matching is case-insensitive.
-Enum fields (status, purchase_type, tracking_type, sourcing_strategy) only accept the values listed above — an invalid value produces a row-level error listing the allowed options.
+Enum fields (status, purchase_type, tracking_type, sourcing_strategy) only accept the values listed above.
+An invalid value produces a row-level error listing the allowed options.

 Revisions